rlingam/dotfiles/README.md

 ## Whats Included
 A lot of stuff,seriously, alot of stuff.
-Check out everything with a file browser and see what kind of stuff is there.
+Check out everything with a web browser and see what kind of stuff is there.
 Change what you want, remove what you don't need, and build on what you do use.

 ## Things you should know